datapro4hire/myAIidea/README.md

 # myAIidea
-Building my AI idea with with the help of a great community.
+Building my AI idea with the help of a great community.

 NX8020™: AI process mining and systems integration platform.